PurnomoMr/ecommerce/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+## How to setup the project

+- git clone this project.
+- git flow init in command line.
+- run php artisan migrate.
+- run php artisan serve
+- access this project with this url http://localhost:8000/

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: